quboanthony/quboanthony.github.io/_posts/2022-10-31-RL-Prioritized-Replay-DQN.md

 ### Prioritizing with TD-error

 It is important to consider how the to measure the importance of each transition, so that we can talk about how to Prioritize.
 In this paper, the writer suggested to use TD-error as the measurement.
-The algorithm such as SARSA and Q-learning already update the Value-fucntion according to the TD-error $|\delta|$.
+The algorithm such as SARSA and Q-learning already update the Value-fucntion according to the TD-error $$|\delta|$$.
 In the paper, TD-error is defined as follows:

 $$
 \delta_j=R_j+\gamma_j Q_{target}(S_j,\arg\max_a Q(S_j,a))-Q(S_{j-1},A_{j-1})
 $$

-Where $R_j$ is the rewards recieved after take an action, $\gamma_j$ is the discount paremeter, $Q_{target}$ means the target network.
+Where $$R_j$$ is the rewards recieved after take an action, $$\gamma_j$$ is the discount paremeter, $$Q_{target}$$ means the target network.

 In order to demonstrate the potential of prioritizing replay by TD-error, they firstly implemented a 'greedy TD error prioritization' algorithm, which stores the transition and its latest TD-error into a replay buffer.
 Then, the transition with the largest TD-error got to be replayed.
 If the transition has never been encountered before, it will be replayed anyway so that every transition is seen at least once.